MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 - A familiar user interface for file navigation and management in SharePoint.

-- Better file organization using folders to organize content.

 - Greater discoverability and easier access via Microsoft search.

     Users with appropriate permissions can find and access the files through Yammer, and can also access the files through SharePoint and other Office 365 resources by using browse or search in SharePoint and Delve.